-A common debate in project management circles is between the two styles of creating and executing a project plan, top down and bottom up.
-Top down strategy involves the management of a project, i.e. the project manager having complete control over the delegation of tasks and the setting of the project schedule and deadlines.
-On the other hand, the bottom up approach calls for more input from those who will be completing the tasks.
+A common debate in project management circles is between the two styles of creating and executing a project plan: top-down and bottom-up.
+Top-down strategy involves the management of a project, i.e. the project manager having complete control over the delegation of tasks and the setting of the project schedule and deadlines.
+On the other hand, the bottom-up approach calls for more input from those who will be completing the tasks.

-As we have already investigated the comparison of top down vs. bottom up strategy we will take a closer look at just one of those options, to make it easier to figure out which one suits your management style or individual project the best.
+As we have already investigated the comparison of top-down vs. bottom-up strategy, we will take a closer look at just one of those options to make it easier to figure out which one suits your management style or individual project the best.

-If you think that you’d like to start incorporating more of the bottom up approach into your project planning processes, here are some of the factors to take into consideration.
+If you think that you’d like to start incorporating more of the bottom-up approach into your project planning processes, here are some of the factors to take into consideration.

-The most obvious difference between top down and bottom up strategy is the influence all team members have on how and when tasks will be completed.
+The most obvious difference between top-down and bottom-up strategy is the influence all team members have on how and when tasks will be completed.
 The logic is that someone who is closely involved with a certain field will be able to better estimate what needs to be done and how long it will take.
 This leads to better approximations of deadlines and more significant project milestones.

-- Gaining unique insights
+3. Affords unique insights

-One of the major advantages of the bottom up strategy is that it allows you to make decisions with a much wider pool of knowledge.
-As each additional team member is involved, so they contribute their own unique knowledge and experience of the tasks that need to be completed.
+One of the major advantages of the bottom-up strategy is that it allows you to make decisions with a much wider pool of knowledge.
+As each additional team member is involved, they contribute their own unique knowledge and experience of the tasks that need to be completed.
 Thus, the overall project plan will have a much higher degree of accuracy for the individual elements of each task strand.

-- Employees feel more appreciated
+4. Makes employees feel more appreciated

-- Ability to maximize potential
+5. Allows you to maximize potential

-With a top down strategy, it is incumbent on the project manager to fully discern the strengths and weaknesses of each team member and delegate appropriate tasks to them.
-With a bottom up approach, however, each employee can help their PM by making them aware of their own opinion of their abilities.
+With a top-down strategy, it is incumbent on the project manager to fully discern the strengths and weaknesses of each team member and delegate appropriate tasks to them.
+With a bottom-up approach, however, each employee can help their PM by making them aware of their own opinion of their abilities.
 This enables a project manager to tap resources which they may not have been fully aware of before and thus maximize the productivity of their team.